Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analystic.md

 });
 ```

-#### Track the page view event based on specific critiria
+#### Track the page view event based on specific criteria

-You are able to pass a customized functions to track the page view event on specific critiria
+You are able to pass a customized functions to track the page view event on specific criteria

 ```ts
 init(API_KEY, 'user@amplitude.com', {